Nannk/animated-cat-ears/README.md

     - [ ] 2.6.
 Kalman Filter
     - [ ] 2.7.
 Attitude + Gyroscope rotation to angle adjustment
     - [ ] 2.8. \[optional\] Add thermometer or utilise the built-in one for temperature-dependent reactions
+    - [ ] 2.9 MCU <-> PC Communication
+      - [ ] 2.9.1 Determine protocol with little overhead
+      - [ ] 2.9.2 Implement that protocol
+        - [ ] 2.9.2.1 PC side: python
+        - [ ] 2.9.2.2 MCU side: ???
+    - [ ] 2.10 DSP
+      - [ ] 2.10.1 Kalman Filter for attitude acquisition
+      - [ ] 2.10.2 Moment direction is -da/dt
+      - [ ] 2.10.3 Convolution function for floats
+      - [ ] 2.10.4 Peak search
+      - [ ] 2.10.5 Decider and pose selector
+      - [ ] 2.10.6 Record/generate IMU Signal samples for Convolution
+      - [ ] 2.10.7 \[optional\] Temperature and/or dTemp/dTime dependent reactions?

   - [ ] 3.
 Hardware
-    - [ ] 3.1.
+    - [x] 3.1.
 Find a way to fix Axles (Büroklammern) in place
-    - [ ] 3.2.
+    - [x] 3.2.
 Wire second AMS1117 on the prototyping board
     - [ ] 3.3.
 Model all the hardware into the CAD project
     - [ ] 3.4.
 Make a board in KiCAD (most definitely for a PCB manufacturer)
     - [ ] 3.5.
 Decide on the Fur